fewagency/boilerplate-pattern-library/README.md

   ```

 If `npm` fails with certificate errors, try (temporarily) adding `npm config set strict-ssl false` before `npm install`.

-If the dependencies are successfully installed, but `gulp` fails for some reason,
-try running or temporarily adding `rm -rf node_modules` at the beginning of the dependency install script
-to start from scratch!

 ## Pattern library
 The pattern/component library is built using [`macropiche`](https://github.com/fewagency/macropiche)